 Students will accumulate participation marks throughout the course.
 Marks will be awarded based on one's attendance and level of active participation in discussions and activities during both lectures and labs.
+Positive attitude, attentiveness and active listening can also enhance your mark.
 The instructor and TAs will jointly decide on each student's final participation mark.